-The delivery agency must complete a document register for the Review Team and for inclusion in the Review Report.
-The Document Register template is included in the Gate 2 suite of documents.
+The Delivery Agency must complete a document register for the Review Team.
 Typically, no more than 30 documents that are most relevant to the project, should be loaded into the data room.

 GENERAL INFORMATION DOCUMENTED TO SUPPORT HEALTH CHECK IN DELIVERY